-Since their founding in 1972, Carnival Cruise Line has become one of the world’s most popular cruise lines and carries millions of passengers each year.
+Since its founding in 1972, Carnival Cruise Line has become one of the world’s most popular cruise lines and carries millions of passengers each year.
 Carnival is part of a family of companies owned by Carnival Corporation, which includes sister lines Princess Cruises, Holland America Line, and Cunard Line, among others.

 Erick Leon, Senior Performance, and Monitoring Architect sat down with our team to explain how Rigor helps him create a culture of performance at Carnival Cruise Lines.